-How To Make Refried Black Beans From Canned Whole Beans.
-Why buy pre-made refried black beans when you can make them in 10 minutes from canned beans and a few everyday ingredients?
-It’s the perfect, healthy compliment to my 5 minute Restaurant Style Blender Salsa.
+How To Make Black Refried Beans From Canned Whole Beans.
+You can make refried black beans in 10 minutes from canned, whole beans and a few everyday ingredients.
+You’ll never buy canned refried beans again!

 Raise your hand if you love black beans!
 How about refried black beans?